monkeydevtools/treepath-python/README.md

 assert match.parent.path == "$.star"
 ```
 ## Tracing Debugging
-All of the functions get, find, get_match and find_matches, support tracing.
-An option to record the route
+All of the functions: get, find, get_match and find_matchesm, support tracing.
+An option, when enabled,
-the algorithm took to determine a match.
-This is a useful option for debugging a path.
+records the route the algorithm takes to determine a match.

-This example logs to the print method, the end to end route taken to find all of the planet names.
+This example logs the route the algorithm takes to find the inner planets.
+The **print**
+function is give to capture the logs, but any single argument function can be used.

 ```python
 inner_planets = [planet for planet in find(path.star.planets.inner[wc].name, solar_system, trace=log_to(print))]